 SA Connect hinged on the resolution of some legacy challenges for future-orientated policy, without which it was unlikely to succeed.
-These included the minister being made responsible for investigating: Department of Communications (DoC), first mentioned in the Electronic Communications Act (2005), ICT was still viewed as an integrated but sectoral strategy
+These included the Minister being made responsible for investigating:

-- the rationalisation of state-owned entities that were variously challenged or unviable as a result of ad hoc sectoral policies and the post-apartheid institutional design; - the viability of an open-access wireless network; and - the enhancement of public sector connectivity.
+- the rationalisation of state-owned entities that were variously challenged or unviable as a result of ad hoc sectoral policies and the post-apartheid institutional design; - the viability of an open-access wireless network; and - · the enhancement of public sector connectivity.

 The policy identified 'structural constraints' in the sector as needing to be overcome, along with the need to satisfy demand for affordable broadband.
 The sharing of resources and infrastructure, including spectrum, is further depicted as a responsibility of the regulator to encourage service-based competition in the market.
-The implementation of the broadband plan stalled, however, resulting in the target of connecting 50% of population at 5 Mbps average download speed by 2016 not being met.
+The implementation of the broadband plan stalled, however, resulting in the target of connecting 50% of the population at 5 Mbps average download speed by 2016, not being met.
 Other targets that had been prioritised, including the need to connect 50% of schools and health facilities at a speed of 10 Mbps, were also not met.

-SA Connect proposed a four-pronged supplyand demand-side strategy to meet a range of short- and long-term targets.
+SA Connect proposed a four-pronged supply- and demand-side strategy to meet a range of shortand long-term targets.
 This strategy is depicted in Figure 2: SA Connect Strategy.